An Introduction to Medicine

 The mix of nationalities in the classroom and the wide range of materials covered creates an international outlook amongst students, broadening their horizons and exposing them to new ideas, cultures and ways of thinking.

 Objectives of the stay

-To develop an understanding of economics both on a micro and macro level
+To develop an understanding of medicine.

 The Oxford College Experience

 30 hours of tuition per week.
 For learners aged 16 - 17 years.